seleniumbase/SeleniumBase/README.md

 * For PhantomJS headless browser automation, get [PhantomJS](http://phantomjs.org/download.html) on your System Path.

+(NOTE: For older versions of Firefox such as 46.0 and earlier, you don't need Geckodriver.
+The older driver comes prepackaged with Selenium.)

 Mac:

 * On a Mac, you can install drivers more easily by using ``brew`` (aka ``homebrew``), but you have to install that first.
 [Brew installation instructions are here](https://github.com/seleniumbase/SeleniumBase/blob/master/help_docs/requirements_installation.md).